Stanley Green: On the streets

 Green began his mission in June 1968, at the age of 53, initially in Harrow on Saturdays, becoming a full-time human billboard six months later on Oxford Street.
-He cycled there from Northolt with a sandwich board attached to his bicycle, a journey that could take up to two hours, until he was given a bus pass when he turned 65.
+He cycled there from Northolt with a sandwich board attached to his bicycle, a journey that could take up to two hours.

 He rose early, and after porridge for breakfast made bread that would rise while he was on patrol, ready for his evening meal.
 Otherwise his diet consisted of steamed vegetables and pulses, and a pound of apples a day.
-Lunch was prepared on a Bunsen burner and eaten at 2:30 in a "warm and secret place" near Oxford Street.
+Lunch was prepared on a Bunsen burner and eaten at 2:30 p.m. in a "warm and secret place" near Oxford Street.
 The "warm and secret place" was a bench at the far end of one of the platforms at Oxford Circus station, where he would sit after turning his placard upside down and facing the wall.

 From Monday to Saturday he walked up and down the street until 6:30 pm, reduced to four days a week from 1985.
 Saturday evenings were spent with the cinema crowds in Leicester Square.
-He would go to bed at 12:30am after saying a prayer.
-"Quite a good prayer, unselfish too", he told the Sunday Times in 1985.
+He would go to bed at 12:30 a.m. after saying a prayer.
+"Quite a good prayer, unselfish too", he told The Sunday Times in 1985.
 "It is a sort of acknowledgment of God, just in case there happens to be one."

 Peter Ackroyd wrote in London: The Biography (2000) that Green was for the most part ignored, becoming "a poignant symbol of the city's incuriosity and forgetfulness".
-He was arrested for public obstruction twice, in 1980 and 1985.
+Green was arrested for public obstruction twice, in 1980 and 1985.
 "The injustice of it upsets me," he said, "because I'm doing such a good job."
 He took to wearing overalls to protect himself from spit, which he found several times on his hat at the end of the day.